TykTechnologies/tyk-demo/deployments/cicd-jenkins/README.md

 ### Integration Testing

 The Jenkins job is configured to execute tests as part of the build process.
-To do this, it uses the Newman test runner to run the tests in the repo Postman collection.
+To do this, it uses the Newman test runner to run the tests in the repo's Postman collection.
 This is performed via a shell command:

 ```
 newman run tyk_demo_cicd_jenkins.postman_collection.json
 ```

-Newman is installed as a NPM package in Jenkins.
+Newman is installed as an NPM package in Jenkins, so it can be used as part of the build scripts.